 How can I be positive that my heat exchanger really has failed?

-Service Experts’ NATE-certified technicians have received specialized training in identifying a cracked heat exchanger.
+Service Experts’ ACE-certified technicians have received specialized training in observing a cracked heat exchanger.
 As standard practice and in addition to physically observing the presence of a hole or crack, cameras are used.
 Whenever possible, the technician will show customers the failed heat exchanger—or at least a photo of it—so they can see for themselves.
 Additionally, an expert technician will test both the home and furnace for carbon monoxide.
-A properly running furnace should not generate significant levels of carbon monoxide.
-The technician will then warn the customers of the dangers associated with the failed part and provide professional consultation regarding next steps.
+A properly operating furnace should not generate significant levels of carbon monoxide.
+The technician will then warn the customers of the dangers associated with the failed part and give professional consultation regarding next steps.

 Once you have a confirmed diagnosis from an expert, your initialquestion will likely be whether the part can be repaired or if replacement is the only option.
 Unfortunately, industry standard is that the heat exchanger must be replaced.
 In fact, the American Gas Association advises that any visible crack or hole is reason for requiring replacement of the heat exchanger or furnace.

 If my heat exchanger has failed, do I have to replace the furnace?

 While it may end up making sense to replace the furnace as opposed to only the heat exchanger, that is not always the case.
 Furnace warranties can vary—most furnaces have a 10-year warranty on the heat exchanger, while some are covered for 20 years or even for the life of the furnace.
 Our technicians will help you understand the warranty on your heat exchanger and provide all the information you need to decide if replacing the heat exchanger or the entire furnace is right for you.